 Grey Pitbulls make excellent family pets.
 Despite their reputation, they’re exceptionally patient, caring, and protective with children.
 Pitbulls were once popular nanny dogs in Britain.

 Unfortunately, they don’t get along well with other dogs or animals.
-Due to their past as fighting dogs, Grey Pitbulls treat other canines as competitors and smaller pets as prey.

 However, with proper socialization training, your Pitbull will behave much better around other dogs and pets.